ReactionMechanismGenerator/RMG-Py/_sources/users/rmg/database/kinetics.txt

 #.
 Node template exact match using either training set or rules
 #.
 Node template estimate averaged from children nodes

+Both training sets and reaction libraries use the observed rate, but rules must first be divided by the degeneracy of the reaction.
+For example, the reaction CH4 + OH --> H2O + CH3 has a reaction degeneracy of 4.
+If one performed an experiment or obtained this reaction rate using Cantherm (applying the correct symmetry), the resultant rate parameters would be entered into libraries and training sets unmodified.
+However a kinetic rule created for this reaction must have its A-factor divided by 4 before being entered into the database.

 The reaction match from training set is accurate within the documented uncertainty for that reaction.
 A template exact match is usually accurate within about one order of magnitude.
 When there is no kinetics available for for the template in